mmazzarolo/breathly-app/README.md

 Protip: Enable ProGuard and the separate CPU architecture split build from the beginning of your development: they might be incompatible with some code/libraries so by enabling them from start you'll be able to catch these issues soon.

+_Edit 2019-08-04: Also added `react-native-keep-awake` to keep the screen on during the exercise._

 ### App performance

 Even if Breathly is quite small I took care of the performance from its inception in a few different ways.